 Many people believe that if they slip, fall, and suffer an injury, they must have a personal injury claim against the property owner.
 Slip and fall injuries, however, do not lead to viable personal injury claims unless there is adequate evidence that the property owner was negligent in some way.
-An Indiana, PA slip and fall lawyer could evaluate the circumstances of your fall and determine whether a personal injury claim is a potential means of recourse in your case.
+An Indiana, PA personal injury lawyer could evaluate the circumstances of your fall and determine whether your incident merits a personal injury lawsuit.

 Filing Western, PA Slip and Fall Claims